tomtyiu/Plant_Disease_analysis_writeup/README.md

 )
 ```

-We need to load the dataset
+We need to load the dataset.
+I used minhhungg/plant-disease-dataset in Huggingface.
+It has answers that is comprehensive and scientific.

 Data Prep
 ```